dzeke/ColoradoRiverCollaborate/Post2026WebTool/README.md

 *Run of river* operation kicks in and limits release to be equal or less than inflow.
 1. The table was also downloaded and appears in **DMDU-Performance.xlsx** on the **Strategies** worksheet.
 1. These strategies will appear in highlighted colors through the next steps.

+**Performance**
 1. Click **Performance** on the left menu.
 1. On the **Choose metrics for the axes** note that **Glen Canyon Dam Water Year Release | Minimum** and **Powell Monthly Pool Elevations Less Than 3,490 feet | Percent of Months** are selected.
 1. Notice also that the **Choose Hydrology Set** is set to *Default/Optimization*.
 1. Click the **Update Plot** button.
 1. In the parallel axis plot notice the choosen strategies are highlighted.
 See also the table below.
 1. Copy results shown in the table -- *Strategy ID, Powell < 3,490 | Pct of Mos (%)* and *GCD WY Rel | Min (maf)* into the file **DMDU-Performance.xlsx** => **Data** worksheet.
 1. Go back up to the **Choose Hydrology Set** dropdown.
-Select the next ensamblem **Late 2030s Drought**.
+Select the next ensamble **Late 2030s Drought**.
-1. Repeat Steps 16 to 19 for each hydrology ensamblem.
+1. Repeat Performance Steps 3 to 6 for each hydrology ensamble.
-1. Notice that as you cycle through the ensamblems, that one or more of the highlighted strategies (dark colors) cross the Powell < 3,490 axis at 0% and appear as flat (or near flat) lines across the top of the parallel axis plot to the second GLD WY Rel | Min axes.
+1. Notice that as you cycle through the ensambles, that one or more of the highlighted strategies (dark colors) cross the Powell < 3,490 axis at 0% and appear as flat (or near flat) lines across the top of the parallel axis plot to the second GLD WY Rel | Min axes.
 These are the scenarios of most interest because they keep Lake Powell above 3,490 feet in **all** traces *and* they have a relatively high minimum Glen Canyon Dam water year release.
 1. Last, in the **DMDU-Performance.xlsx** file, select the worksheet **PivotTable**.
-In the **PivotTable Analyze** Tab, select the Data => **Refresh** button to load the newly copied data in the table.
+In the **PivotTable Analyze** Tab, select the **Data** => **Refresh** button to load the newly copied data in the table.
 1. Screen captures of the parallel axis plots and tables for each hydrology ensamblem also are saved in the file **DMDUResultsFigures.docx**.

+**Robustness**
+1. Click **Robustness** on the left menu.
+1. Notice there are two conditions of acceptability selected: 1)  Powell Monthly Pool Elevation stays above 3,490 Feet in 100% (360 months) or more of the next 30 years AND 2) the Glen Canyon Dam Water Year Release stays above 6 Million Acre-Feet in 100% (30 years) or more of the next 30 years.
+1. Click the button **Calculate Robustness**.
+1. Notice on the ranked ordered bar plot that the largest percent of acceptable futures is ~ 80%.
+This result means there ar **NO** scenarios where a Glen Canyon Dam annual release above 6 million acre-feet per year will keep the Lake Powell elevation above 3,490 feet in all years.

+**Vulnerability**
+1. Click the **Vulnerability** Tab on the left menu.
+1. Set unacceptability Condition 1 to "Powell Monthly Pool Elevation" *exceeds* 3,490 feet Threshold value 100% of the time over a 30-year time horizon.
+Note, here we are switching the direction of "acceptability" because the converse condition is not possible(i.e., Powell Monthly Pool Elevation below 3,490 feet in 0% years over 30-year time horizon).
+1. Set unacceptability Condition 2 to "Glen Canyon Dam Water Year Release exceeds Threshold of 6 million acre-feet in 100%."
+Again, we use the converse because it does not make sense to say a Glen Canyon Dam water year release falls below 6 maf in 0% of years.
+1. Click **Calculate Vulnerability**.
+1.

+Note: These steps do **not** engage the **Robustness** and **Vulnerability** analyses within the Webtool because we are only interested in reservoir performance under extreme conditions of low reservoir storage and low reservoir inflow.
 ## Explanation of Contents
-1. **DMDU-Performance.xlsx** - Excel file with values of 'Lake Powell elevation below 3,490 feet (percent of months)' and 'Glen Canyon Dam Minimum Water Year Release' for each alternative in each hydrology ensamblem.
+1. **DMDU-Performance.xlsx** - Excel file with values of 'Lake Powell elevation below 3,490 feet (percent of months)' and 'Glen Canyon Dam Minimum Water Year Release' for each alternative in each hydrology ensamble.
 These values were copied from the **Performance** Tab within the webtool.
-1. **DMDU-ResultsFigures.docx** - Word file with screen captures of the parallel axis plots and tables for each hydrology ensamblem.
+1. **DMDU-ResultsFigures.docx** - Word file with screen captures of the parallel axis plots and tables for each hydrology ensamble.
 1. **ResultsScreenCapture.png** - Screen capture of the worksheet **PivotTable** in the Excel File **DMDU-Performance.xlsx**.
-1. **dmdu-2024-10-11.json** - File with webtool session saved data.
-This file stores data such as selected alternatives and performance metrics.
+1. **dmdu-2024-10-11.json** - File with webtool session saved data on October 11, 2024.
+This file stores data such as selected alternatives and selected performance metrics.
 This file is selected in Step 7 above.
 1. **HydrologyTraces** Folder - Folder with meta set of hydrology ensambles and traces reported by Salehabadi et al. (2024).

 ## Requested Citation